ZenithControlLabs/N64_Remapper/README.md

 For now, leave the console connection unplugged.
 The Pico does not need to be powered by the console, since you will flash and configure it using your PC (USB-powered.)
 However, do leave your controller plugged in.

 Hold the white BOOTSEL button on the Pico while plugging in the USB to your computer.
-You will see a flash drive pop up.
-Drag and drop a UF2 file from the [Releases](https://github.com/ZenithControlLabs/N64_Remapper/releases) page (if in doubt, just use the latest) onto the flash drive.
+You will see a flash drive pop up, it should be labeled RPI-RP2.
+Download the UF2 file starting with N64_Remapper from the [Releases](https://github.com/ZenithControlLabs/Zenith_FW/releases) page of the Zenith_FW repo where the firmware is hosted.
+If in doubt, just use the latest.
+Then, drag and drop the UF2 onto the flash drive.

 # Using